Comp (casino)

 Wait staff serving drinks at a Las Vegas casino.
 Many casinos offer complimentary drinks to patrons.

 Comps are complimentary items and services given out by casinos to encourage players to gamble.
-The amount and quality of comps that a player is given usually depends on what games they play, how much they bet and how long they play.
+The amount and quality of comps that a player is given usually depends on what games they play, how much they bet, and how long they play.

 Most casinos have casino hosts responsible for awarding comps and contacting players to bring them back to the casino.
 Pit bosses can also award comps at table games.
-Despite the strategic importance of the comps in the casinos' structure, there is no separate profession for it, in different gambling houses, different specialists may be responsible for it.
+Casino hosts, marketing staff, and other casino employees may all be responsible for issuing comps as part of player development and marketing operations, rather than there being a dedicated standalone “comp management” profession.
 Most casinos ask players to get a player's club card so their play can be tracked and comps awarded accordingly.

 Levels

 The lowest level of comp is complimentary alcohol.
 Many casinos provide complimentary drinks to anyone gambling.

-The second level of comp is complimentary self-parking, lounge access or meals.
+The second level of comp is complimentary self-parking, lounge access, or meals.
 Many casinos have players' lounges and restaurants and might require more play to earn a comp to higher-end restaurants.
-Often the player is given a certain amount to spend, but sometimes high rollers might get to order as much food as they want and bring guests.
+Often, the player is given a certain amount to spend, but sometimes high rollers might get to order as much food as they want and bring guests.

-The next level of comps is complimentary lodging, valet parking and access to more exclusive high roller lounges.
+The next level of comps is complimentary lodging, valet parking, and access to more exclusive high roller lounges.
 Many casinos have attached hotels, but those that do not can sometimes comp rooms to a hotel nearby.
-Many casino hotels have better rooms, such as suites, villas and presidential suites for bigger betters.
+Many casino hotels have better rooms, such as suites, villas, and presidential suites for bigger betters.
 Many players who get hotel rooms also get a package called "RFB" (for "room, food and beverage") or "RF" (for "room and food").

 Many casinos also offer other comps, especially to high rollers.
-These can include airfare, limo rides, show tickets, golf, concierge services, cash back, loss rebates, private gaming areas and private jet service.
+These can include airfare, limo rides, show tickets, golf, concierge services, cash back, loss rebates, private gaming areas, and private jet service.

 Casinos also often offer players comps by mail, email, or app.
 These can include complimentary bet offers, meals, discounted or complimentary rooms, tournament entries, or prize drawings.
 These offers often come with terms and conditions for rollover and wagering requirements.

 Some casinos contract with bus companies to bring players.
 Riders often enjoy complimentary slot play and dining coupons, often worth as much as the bus fare itself.